-Author of Imaginary Jesus and The Sword of Six Worlds
+Author of Sky Lantern and The Sword of Six Worlds

 Like many future world leaders, Matt celebrated his college graduation by beginning a career as a clerk at a comic book store.
 Having discovered that such work caused women to shun him, Matt took control of a high school classroom and taught American Literature and Drama (although he was best known for his riotous “study halls”).
 Then Matt defied all expectations by joining staff with Campus Crusade for Christ, soon after marrying his best friend, Krista.